Menu

 What are your capital allocation principles, including target for leverage and pay-out ratio?

-Our capital allocation principles have been unchanged since 2016:
+Our capital allocation principles were set in 2016:

 1. Invest in the business to drive long-term value creation.

-2. Maintain a conservative balance sheet with NIDB/EBITDA below 2x.
+2. Maintain a leverage of NIDB/EBITDA below 2.5x.

 3. Maintain a payout ratio of approx. 50%.